kingosticks/mopidy-tunein/README.rst

 `TuneIn <http://www.tunein.com>`_.

 Acknowledgement and thanks to Marius Wyss for his original version of this extension and Brian Hornsby's `XBMC plugin <https://github.com/brianhornsby/plugin.audio.tuneinradio>`_ that was based on.

+This product uses TuneIn but is not endorsed, certified or otherwise approved in any way by TuneIn.
+TuneIn is the registered trade mark of TuneIn Inc.

 Installation